-I first saw the work of Peter Pincus when I juried the Potters Council Members Exhibition in 2012.
+I first saw the work of Peter Pincus when I juried the 2012 ICAN Members Exhibition (formerly Potters Council).
 This large bowl with a brightly colored striped surface fit the exhibition’s theme “The Chromatic Edge” perfectly.

 When I saw the piece (see below) in person when setting up the show at NCECA, I was blown away.
 And very intrigued as to how he made it.
 The lines of color didn’t seem stenciled or screen printed but they were so crisp.
 In this post from the Ceramics Monthly archives, Peter shares his super cool process.
 Mystery solved. – Jennifer Poellot Harnetty, editor.

 My pieces begin as profiles on the wheel, fabricated precisely from a drawing, but thrown wider than I intend the finished piece to be—about 1½ inches larger in diameter.
 As soon as the piece is thrown, when the clay model is still completely malleable, I assemble metal flashing around it, leaving two inches of space between the flashing and the widest diameter of the model.